There's nothing more satisfying than closing a deal with a customer. However, there's nothing more disappointing than losing a customer -- forever.

 Besides providing outstanding service and support, there are other ways that you provide value to your existing customers and prevent them from churning.
 It's all about making them feel like your company has more to offer than a single product that they needed to fulfill a single need.
 Show your customers that your organization provides unparalleled value.

-Some examples include sending daily or weekly newsletters, sharing with them relevant blog posts or keeping them up-to-date on upcoming events and programs held by your company.
+Some examples include sending daily or weekly newsletters, sharing with them relevant blog posts, creating a customer education program, or keeping them up-to-date on upcoming events and programs held by your company.
 Encourage them to sign up for your email newsletter, if you have one, and they'll get used to seeing your company's name in their inbox.

 By sharing blog posts that are related to an experience they relayed to you or the product they purchased, they'll feel flattered that you remembered and thought of them.
 And, this valuable content will further improve their lives and remind them of why they chose your business in the first place.